-We’re often asked about the costs associated with running a dehumidifier in the home, so in this article, we’re going to discuss the basic costs of operating one, as well as the factors that can influence them.
+We’re often asked how much does it cost to run a dehumidifier.
+In this article, we’re going to discuss the basic costs of operating one, as well as the factors that can influence them.

 Table of Contents